 |Sarah Healy graduated from the College of Arts and Sciences with a BA in Environmental Science.
 While working at sustainability@BU she was responsible for coordinating our Sustainable Tracking, Assessment, and Rating System (STARS) and other third party campus sustainability rating systems.
 She also coordinated sustainable move-in activities.
 In addition to her position with sustainability@BU, Sarah is a GIS research assistant in the Department of Geography and Environment.
 Her interests include hydrology and water resources.|

-Sarah is now working on home energy efficiency in the Boston Area with Next Step Living, A Mass Save, provider.
+LinkedIN Sarah is now working on home energy efficiency in the Boston Area with Next Step Living, a Mass Save provider.

 Courtney Carroll, BA, Environmental Analysis and Policy